kasperg3971/github-tutorial/README.md

 ---
 ## Initial Setup
 * The first Thing you should do is make a workspace and store all of your files in there:see Workflow & Commands #2
-* What you want to do is cd into your workspace:
+* What you want to do is cd into your workspace:see Workflow & Commands #1
-* then start making directories for certain subjects IE: make a directory for business docs or other importan documents
+* then start making directories for certain subjects IE: make a directory for business docs or other important documents:see Workflow & Commands #2
-*

 ---